Site icon Joey is a Traveler

 Here are our favourite places to eat and drink in Killarney town:

-Curious Cat Wine Bar (1 New Market Ln, Killarney, Co.
-Kerry, V93 X9TD).
-This quirky wine bar is a popular spot with both locals and visitors for wine, tapas, live music, and DJ sessions!
+Curious Cat Wine Bar is a quirky wine bar that’s popular locals and visitors alike.
+It’s also known for tapas, live music, and DJ sessions!

 You can also order platters, salads, risotto, Chili con Carne, grilled veggies, and more!
-We love sitting on their outside patio and listening to the live band that is playing tonight!
+We loved sitting on their outside patio and listening to the live band playing that night!

-Killarney Burger Kitchen (12 Main St, Killarney, Co.
-Kerry, V93 V30R).
-This place is perfect if you’re on a budget, but want a good restaurant meal.
+Killarney Burger Kitchen is the perfect place if you’re on a budget, but want a good restaurant meal.

-We go for the Smash Burger and Halloumi Burger, and both are very tasty!
-The staff is friendly and efficient and we love that the burgers are served on a wooden tray!
+We went for the Smash Burger and Halloumi Burger, and both were very tasty!
+The staff was friendly and efficient and we loved that the burgers were served on a wooden tray!

-Genting Thai Restaurant (Beech Road, Demesne, Killarney, Co.
-Kerry, V93 TWE5).
-This is Killarney’s only authentic Thai restaurant.
-You can choose between Thai curries, stir fries, spring rolls, Tom Yum soup, Pad Thai, tempura prawns, and more!
+Genting Thai Restaurant is Killarney’s only authentic Thai restaurant.
+You can choose from Thai curries, stir fries, spring rolls, Tom Yum soup, Pad Thai, tempura prawns, and more!

-They also have a veggie menu, and their drinks menu features domestic and international beer brands and cocktails.
-We’re having Fried Noodles and Sweet & Sour Tofu and Veggie Stir Fry, and they are super yummy!
+They also have a veggie menu and their drinks menu features domestic and international beer brands and cocktails.
+We had Fried Noodles and Sweet & Sour Tofu and Veggie Stir Fry and they were super yummy!

-The Laurel’s Pub & Restaurant (Main St, Killarney, Co.
-Kerry).
-A traditional Irish pub that’s been run by the O’Leary family for almost a hundred years.
+The Laurel’s Pub & Restaurant is a traditional Irish pub that’s been run by the O’Leary family for almost a hundred years.
 Their menu includes many meat options, like Fish & Chips, steak, chicken wings, burgers, pizza, fajitas, but some veggie options, too.

-We’re having a salad and baked potato and Veg Chili Nachos, which are very good!
+We had a salad and baked potato and Veg Chili Nachos, which were very good!
 Don’t miss the cool quotes by John Lennon and Roy T. Bennett written on the outside windows before entering the restaurant!

 Fish & Chips from Laurel’s Pub (photo credit: Laurel’s Pub) and the awesome John Lennon quote!